Piece of My Soul (Wands album): Background and recording

-The album includes 3 previously released singles, "Sekai ga Owaru Made wa", "Jumpin' Jack Boy" and "Secret Night ~It's My Treat~".
-The album was released on October 6, 1995 under B-Gram Records label.
+The album includes ten tracks, containing the previously released singles "Sekai ga Owaru Made wa", "Jumpin' Jack Boy" and "Secret Night ~It's My Treat~".
+For the album, "Jumpin Jack Boy" was rearranged into a harder rock-oriented version than its original single release.
+During production, "Sasayaka na Aijou" and "Taiyo no Tameiki" were also considered for inclusion but were ultimately removed from the final track listing.